Paul Vario: Early life

-Imprisonment and rise to power

-In 1937, Vario along with Anthony Romano were identified by a sixteen-year-old girl from Howard Beach who said Vario and Romano sexually assaulted her.
+In 1937, Vario along with Anthony Romano were identified by a sixteen-year-old girl from Howard Beach who said Vario and Romano sexually assaulted her a year prior.
 Both men were later convicted of rape and sentenced to ten years in prison.
 Vario was paroled twice during his prison term but was sent back to prison for violating parole, after being arrested again and charged with burglary and dealing stolen property.
 He was released from prison in 1962.

+In 1965, Vario separated from wife Vita (nee Rizzuto) and began living with Phyllis DeAvanzo.

+Vario's four brothers Lenny, Tommy, Vito "Tuddy", and Salvatore "Babe" all joined him in organized crime.
+His older brother Lenny Vario was a construction union official and ex-bootlegger who had been arrested with Lucky Luciano, he served as Paul's main contact to building contractors and construction companies, he collected tribute paid in cash and no-show jobs to avoid union strikes and fires.
+Paul was the second born son in the Vario family, and Tommy was the third, he served as a union delegate for construction workers and he controlled bookmaking and loan-sharking operations throughout construction sites.
+His brother Vito "Tuddy" Vario ran the cabstand and hired young Henry Hill.
+The youngest brother was Salvatore "Babe" who ran floating card and dice games and paid off local cops for Paul.

+Paul Vario had three sons Paul Jr., Peter A. "Rugsy", and Leonard A. "Lenny" who joined in organized crime.